maty21/mocha-sidebar/README.md

             "ts-node/register"
         ],
         ```
         step2 - try to install typescript package locally  (not with -g)

+      q: all tests not working

+      a: verify that there is no describe or test with the name "test" (should be fix soon)

         if for some reason something is not working for you create issue [file us](https://github.com/maty21/mocha-sidebar/issues/new/)

 ### Setting a keyboard shortcut